SkoolNotes/Taproot/2021BIO201/KBhBIO101CellCycle.md

 * Checkpoints regulate drivers' actions
 	* Should the cells not meet the requirements of a checkpoint, its driver would be stopped; and/or
 	* It will be called to self-destruct

+### Common cell-cycle checkpoints
+* **G1/S Checkpoint** — external factors and growth factors, along with measurements of the volume and shape of the cell,